E1Bos/VALocker/readme.md

 ## Usage

-1. Run the `VaLocker.pyw` file to launch the application.
+1. Run the `VALocker.pyw` file to launch the application.
 If it's your first time running the program, it will automatically install the necessary dependencies.
 Wait for the installation process to complete.
 2. Enable all your unlocked agents in the toggle agent screen.
 2. Select your desired agent from the dropdown menu.
 3. Choose any additional options or settings based on your preference.
 4. Enable the instalocker by clicking on the button under "Instalocker" to initiate the agent locking process.
-5. During the agent selection phase in Valorant, VaLocker will automatically lock in your chosen agent.
+5. During the agent selection phase in Valorant, VALocker will automatically lock in your chosen agent.

 ## Configuration

-VaLocker provides a `user_settings.json` file in the data directory where you can customize certain aspects of the program.
+VALocker provides a `user_settings.json` file in the data directory where you can customize certain aspects of the program.
 The `user_settings.json` file is created when running the program for the first time.
 The configuration file allows you to:

 - Toggle icon feature
 - Minimize on startup